-It uses bluetooth to keep tabs on Charlie and has a battery that lasts up to 1 year!
+It uses bluetooth to keep tabs on Charlie and has a replaceable battery that lasts up to 5 years!

 How Does It Work?

 The XY Find It can track both short and long range.
 For anything within 300 feet, it uses bluetooth, anything more than 300 feet it uses Crowdsource GPS – more about that below.

 We can set an ‘out of bounds’ alert.
 Our property is 226 feet.
-So if Charlie ever leaves that range, Our property is smaller than that, so when we’re home if he ever got out, we can know the second it happens with an alert on our phone.
+So if Charlie ever leaves the property, we know the second it happens with an alert on our phone.
 Talk about peace of mind!